wqweto/VbRtcc/README.md

  - Not supported operators: `+=` (and family) `?:` (ternary)
  - Block comments only (no `//` line comments)
  - `#define` supports constants only (no macro expansion)
+ - Register variable `eax` can be used in expressions (incl. assignment)
+ - Function `alloca` can be used for stack allocation

 ### ToDo